Learning Disability Support Worker role

 Qualifications and experience

-Experience isn’t essential to become a Support Worker.
-What’s most important is a commitment to supporting learning disabled people to get the most out of life.
+You don’t need experience to become a Learning Disability Support Worker.
+What’s most important is a commitment to helping learning disabled people to get the most out of life.

 An NVQ Level 2 in Health and Social Care (or a similar subject) is an ideal qualification for a Support Worker.
 But it’s not essential.
-We make sure our staff have all the training they need to do their job well.
+We’ll make sure you have all the training you need to do your job well.

 Next steps